Error Handling

 onError is called when an error is thrown.

-It accept context similar to handler but include an additional:
+It accepts context similar to a handler but includes an additional:

 • error - a thrown error